Are you embarrassed by your unappealing in your smile? Do you have damaged or brittle teeth? Then, dentures could be the only option for you.

 1- Complete prosthesis

 Complete dentures are usually your last resort after all other procedures have been ruled out.
 Prostheses do not prevent bone shrinkage, and if they are poorly placed, they can assist in bone shrinkage.
+The only way to ensure the bone will be preserved is by inserting implants.

-Candidates for Complete type
+• Candidates for Complete Type

-this procedure can be fitted to almost anyone.
+This procedure can be fitted to almost anyone.
 You will find that:

-- Adolescents may even need this procedure.
+• Adolescents may even need this procedure.
 Usually, if a younger person has lost all of their teeth, it is due to injury or tooth decay.

 2- Partial Dentures

 Partial dentures are removable false teeth that only replace some missing teeth.
 They consist of prosthetic teeth attached to a gum-colored plastic tray.
+This type was designed to replace a few missing teeth, which creates that natural look, feel, and function of your teeth.

-There are different types of partial:
+• There are different types of partial:

-These are flesh-colored acrylic, false teeth, and a metal framework that keeps all the material in place.
+1. Cast partial dentures: These are flesh-colored acrylic, false teeth, and a metal framework that keeps all the material in place.

-this type consists of teeth that are attached to an acrylic base plate.
+2. Acrylic partial dentures: This type consists of teeth that are attached to an acrylic base plate.
 They provide excellent structure and retention because they fit so tightly against the gums and your regular teeth.
 They use retainers to grip your teeth.

 The Procedure

-Once it is established that you require the dental prosthesis, the dentist will discuss the treatment with you.
+Once it is established that you require a dental prosthesis, the dentist will discuss the treatment with you.
 Your dentist will need to remove any bony ridges that may interfere with the durability of the denture.
 They will also remove any remaining teeth that might need extraction.

-Placing false teeth
+1. Placing false teeth

 Your customized prosthesis will only be fitted once your gums are completely healed.
 Your gums will naturally diminish while healing from tooth loss.
 Your healing period can take anywhere from 6 – 12 months.